Please refer to the University’s Glossary of terms for policy and procedures.

 7.2 A student waiting for the outcome of a review in relation to a final mark/grade which may impact upon the requisite requirements for a course in the following teaching period must consult the Program Coordinator and/or Program Advisor.
 Students should be formally enrolled in any courses they commence.

-7.3 If, following the outcome of the review, a student is required to withdraw from a course after the census date, the Faculty should advise the Director, Student Services and Engagement, who will determine whether a retrospective withdrawal and removal of financial liability is applicable.
+7.3 If, following the outcome of the review, a student is required to withdraw from a course after the census date, the School should advise the Director, Student Services and Engagement, who will determine whether a retrospective withdrawal and removal of financial liability is applicable.